INDOOR LOCALIZATION

 The principle to locate is like the one used by humans: Detecting the natural features seen by the camera (a difference in color, an angle, a shape, …).
 Have a look to the videos of this site to understand the principle.

-The easiest way to test the JACK SLAM positioning system is to purchase a JS-BOX-DEMO.
+The easiest way to test the JACK SLAM positioning system is to purchase a JACK-BOX-DEMO.

-The location is transmitted via Wi-Fi and you can see the result immediately on a PC with the supplied software (the result is the map built in real time).
+The location is transmitted via Wi-Fi and you can see the result immediately on a PC with the supplied software (the result is localization in real time).

 No. JACK SLAM is a localization system.
 We could compare it rather to a GPS working indoor and outdoor.
 A localization system is the essential part of a navigation system: A navigation box permits to go from a point A to a point B using the place you are determined in real time by a localization system (JACK SLAM for example).